kmturley/webrtc-radio/README.md

 ## Understanding SDP output

-Create a file called sdp.txt containing the sdp data:
+Create a file containing the SDP data called:

+    sdp.txt

 To then convert into a human readable structured output run:

     npm run parser

+Then open the generated file:

+    sdp.json

 ## Directory structure